mangosmoothie/db-cp/README.md

 # db-cp

-Clojure library designed to copy the contents of one database table into another - usually in a seperate database.
+Clojure library designed to copy the contents of one database table into another - usually in a separate database.
 Option to perform bulk-copy or merge-into.

 The two databases should pretty much mirror each other.
 An example use is to copy data from a development environment to a local environment.